 A “Standing with People of Color Welcome Session” is announced for March 14 at 7-8:30 p.m.
 (Eastern time).

 “A Small World: Building Resiliency and Hope after Childhood Trauma” is the title of an upcoming webinar sponsored by the Church of the Brethren’s Discipleship Ministries and the Anabaptist Disabilities Network.
 The online event takes place on Tuesday, Feb.
 28, at 8 p.m.
 (Eastern time).
 Participants may earn 0.1 continuing education units.

-The next offering from the Ventures in Christian Discipleship program based at McPherson (Kan.)
-College will be “Peace, Violence, and Nonviolence.”
-The course will be held online over two evening sessions on Thursday, Feb.
-24, and Thursday, March 3, both at 7 p.m.
-(Eastern time).
-The course will be presented by Katy Gray Brown and Virginia Rendler.
+The March offering from the Ventures in Christian Discipleship program at McPherson (Kan.)
+College will be “Strategies for Leading Positive Change in Congregations.”
+The course will be held online in two evening sessions, with Part I on Monday, March 6, and Part II on Tuesday, March 7, at 6-7:30 p.m. (central time), presented by Greg Davidson Laszakovits.

 The Church of the Brethren’s Office of Ministry has created an online video resource of six segments featuring congregations that are creatively practicing the priesthood of all believers and thereby meeting their needs for pastoral leadership.

 In this anxious and challenging time, are you looking for a spiritually rich and creative space to worship, learn, network, and grow?
 Would it be helpful to you to be in conversation with other Jesus followers who are exploring new forms of mission, church planting, and congregational revitalization?
 If so, join us at the New and Renew Conference, May 17-19.